occrp/investigativedashboard.org/about.md

 Based in North Macedonia, David Ilieski joined OCCRP in 2020 as an ID researcher.
-Since 2018, he has worked as a reporter at Investigative Reporting Lab Macedonia (IRL), an OCCRP member center, where he specializes in uncovering the illicit construction business and political abuse of power..
-At IRL he also produces videos, presenting investigations in more engaging ways and reaching new audiences
+Since 2018, he has worked as a reporter at Investigative Reporting Lab Macedonia (IRL), an OCCRP member center, where he specializes in uncovering the illicit construction business and political abuse of power.
+At IRL he also produces videos, presenting investigations in more engaging ways and reaching new audiences.

 He supported OCCRP’s tobacco project, working to expose the hidden lobbying by tobacco companies in North Macedonia.
 In 2019 he was part of the first OCCRP